dakh54/Electron-Angular2/README.md

 # Electron-Angular2

-This Electron/Angular2 demo is based off of <https://auth0.com/blog/2015/12/15/create-a-desktop-app-with-angular-2-and-electron/>,<br/>which is linked to [this repo](https://github.com/auth0/angular2-electron).
-There are some slight tweaks to the webconfig, as I couldn't get chenkie's source to run correctly.<br/>
+This Electron/Angular2 demo is based off of <https://auth0.com/blog/2015/12/15/create-a-desktop-app-with-angular-2-and-electron/>, which is linked to [this repo](https://github.com/auth0/angular2-electron).<br/> There are some slight tweaks to the webconfig, as I couldn't get chenkie's source to run correctly.<br/>

 ***